 If you’re able to invest in an Individual Savings Account, or ISA, you won’t pay tax on any investment income or investment gains you make in that ISA.
 To see this year's annual ISA allowance visit our Guide to ISAs page.

-From 6 April 2024, you can split the annual ISA allowance into cash ISAs, stocks and shares ISAs, innovative finance ISAs and a lifetime ISA.
-Your ISA limit can be paid into multiple ISAs of the same type, except lifetime ISA, each tax year.
+For the 2024/25 tax year, you can save up to the annual ISA allowance (£20,000) in cash ISAs, stocks and shares ISAs, innovative finance ISAs and a lifetime ISA.
+Your ISA limit can be paid into multiple ISAs of the same type, except the lifetime ISA, each tax year.

 The dividend allowance lets you receive up to a set level of dividends, free of income tax, in each tax year.
 And, depending on your circumstances, the personal savings allowance potentially lets you receive up to a set level of interest from investments and savings, free of income tax, in each tax year.